svix/svix-webhooks/README.md

 The server requires the following runtime dependencies to work correctly:

 - A PostgreSQL server - for the storage of events.
 - An *optional* Redis server version 6.2.0 or higher - for the task queue and cache.

+## Redis/Valkey Considerations
+### Persistence
 Please note that it's recommended to enable persistence in Redis so that tasks are persisted across Redis server restarts and upgrades.

+### Eviction Policy
+Please ensure that your Redis instances are configured to not evict keys without explicit `expire` policies set.
+This means that `maxmemory-policy` should be set to `noeviction` or to any of the available `volatile-` policies.
+See Redis/Valkey documentation for further information.

 ## Server configuration